Zvirja/ReSharperPlugin.XUnitTestRunnerSpeedBooster/README.md

 Wish has been already [reported to R# issue tracker] (https://youtrack.jetbrains.com/issue/RSRP-460644), but it could take time before this change is finaly released.

+## Installation

+Plugin was published to [ReSharper Plugins Gallery](https://resharper-plugins.jetbrains.com/packages/AlexPovar.XUnitTestRunnerSpeedBooster/).
+Use Extension Manager and find plugin by name.